Study Links Lotions, Sunscreens to Hormonal Disruptions

 Personal care products like lotions and sunscreens linked to elevated phthalate levels in children, raising hormonal disruption concerns.
-Study reveals personal care products linked to higher phthalate levels in children, potentially affecting hormonal development.

 A new study highlights potential health risks associated with common personal care products.
 Researchers from George Mason University’s College of Public Health have found a troubling link between the use of lotions, hair oils, conditioners, and sunscreens and elevated levels of phthalates in young children.